-Community schools in Illinois with existing deep relationships with families and communities before the COVID-19 pandemic quickly pivoted during the pandemic to meet needs, by means of offering grocery pickup days, vaccine clinics, and online cooking and nutrition classes.
+Community schools in Illinois with existing deep relationships with families and communities before the COVID-19 pandemic were able to quickly pivot during the pandemic to meet developing needs by means of offering grocery pickup days, vaccine clinics, and online cooking and nutrition classes.
 Through building trusting relationships with families and connecting a variety of community partners to the schools, school and partner staff will be able to connect children and families to health, nutrition, and mental health services more effectively.
 Where needed, mental health services and social-emotional learning (SEL) will be brought into, or increased at, the schools served by this grant.
 ACT Now will continue to offer trainings on trauma-informed care, SEL, and other positive youth development practices.
 Needs assessments will help to identify the necessary supports, and partnerships will be leveraged to provide those services.